International Airline Licences—Introduction

 Approved airline applicants will receive a ‘restricted’ IAL.
 If the marketing airline in a wet or damp-leasing arrangement wishes to commence operations with its own aircraft in the future, it will need to apply for a full IAL.

-*Airlines proposing to operate scheduled international air services over Australia without landing are currently exempt from the requirement to hold an IAL by a Determination of the Secretary of the Department of Infrastructure and Regional Development under section 12(3) of the Air Navigation Act 1920 (‘the Determination’).
+*Airlines proposing to operate scheduled international air services over Australia without landing are currently exempt from the requirement to hold an IAL by a Determination of the Secretary of the Department of Infrastructure, Regional Development and Cities under section 12(3) of the Air Navigation Act 1920 (‘the Determination’).
 The Determination commenced on 20 March 2009.

 Australian airlines seeking an International Airline Licence to operate international air services are required to demonstrate that they can comply with the requirements of the relevant international air services agreement and/or arrangements between Australia and the country or countries to which they wish to fly.
 This is particularly important in relation to issues of substantial ownership and effective control, country of incorporation and principal place of business and/or incorporation.